Koha-Community/kohadocs/source/tools.rst

    whereas a label for your circulation staff to use to checkout the book would probably be Biblio/Barcode.

--  The Bibliographic Data to Print includes any of the data fields that may be mapped to your MARC frameworks.
+-  The Bibliographic data to print includes any of the data fields that may be mapped to your MARC frameworks.
 You can choose from the preset list of fields or you can click on 'List Fields' and enter your own data.
-In 'List Fields', you can specify MARC subfields as a 4-character tag-subfield string: (ie. 254a for the title field), You can also enclose a whitespace-separated list of fields to concatenate on one line in double quotes. (ie. "099a 099b" or "itemcallnumber barcode").
+In 'List fields', you can specify MARC subfields as a 4-character tag-subfield string, for example 254a for the title field.
+You can also enclose a whitespace-separated list of fields to concatenate on one line in double quotes, for example "099a 099b" or "itemcallnumber barcode".
 The fields available are from the database tables list below.
-Finally you could add in static text strings in single-quote (ie. 'Some static text here.')
+Finally you could add in static text strings in single-quote, for example 'Some static text here.'

    -  You can use the schema viewer (http://schema.koha-community.org) with the following tables to find field names to use: